georglauterbach/libbash/README.md

 `libbash` provides different modules.
 When you source the `load` script, you can provide the modules you would like to use as arguments.

-To load a module, just specify its name after the `source` command as shown in the examples above in [usage section](#usage).
+To load a module, just specify its name after the `source` command, as shown in the examples above in [the usage section](#usage).
 All modules are located in the `modules` directory, and their name is just the file name without `.sh` at the end.
 When you open the file, you will see all the functions the module provides.
-These functions have Rust-like documentation comments above their definitions in order to give you a concise overview over what the function does.
+These functions have Rust-like documentation comments above their definitions to give you a concise overview of what the function does.

 `libbash` provides the following modules.